zu2/chibicc-6800-v1/README.md

 # chibicc-6800-v1: A Small C Compiler for MC6800

 This project is a fork of @rui314's chibicc, adapted to create a C compiler for the Motorola MC6800 architecture.
-Key features include:

 It was created to study compilers for the MC6800, and contains a lot of unnecessary code and comments.

 There are many aspects of the object code generation method and speed that cannot be understood without actually creating it.
-It is also used as a test.
+There may be unnecessary parts added for testing code generation.

 However, it is a compiler that works reasonably well.
 I hope it will be helpful for you to create another fork.